This site offers Christian Science books, Bible study aids, music, gifts, poetry and more.

 Miscellaneous Writings 263:5-14 by Mary Baker Eddy:

 These two words in Scripture suggest the sweetest similies to be found in any language -- rock and feathers:"Upon this rock I will build my church;" "He shall cover thee with His feathers."
 How blessed it is to think of you as "beneath the shadow of a great rock in a weary land," safe in His strength, building on His foundation, and covered from the devourer by divine protection and affection.
 Always bear in mind that His presence, power, and peace meet all human needs and reflect all bliss.

 Rock and Feathers, LLC is a resource site for those who study the Bible and the writings of Mary Baker Eddy, the Discoverer and Founder of Christian Science.
 We have carefully chosen materials that will aid your study of the Scriptures and the published writings of Mary Baker Eddy.
 We have a number of products for children, and also carry many useful items needed by Reading Rooms, Sunday Schools, Readers, and Practitioners.
 We also can help you to find out-of-print gems which many of you would like to use in your study.
-Please take a few moments to browse through our books, books on CD and tape, music CDs and tapes, and gift items.
+Please take a few moments to browse through our books, books on CD, music CDs, and gift items.

 When you are ready to place your order:

 Phone, fax or email: Please click the "Contact Us" link at the top right of this page for information on how to contact us.

 From: Science and Health with Key to the Scriptures by Mary Baker Eddy,